7-9 May 2018

 This Executive Training Seminar examined the current state of transatlantic relations.
 The transatlantic alliance between the United States and its European partners has been essential for global peace, security, and stability since the end of World War II.
 But a number of developments are placing doubts on the centrality of the alliance on both sides of the Atlantic.
 The U.S. “rebalance” to Asia and the election of Donald Trump have raised questions about America’s commitment to European security.
 Transatlantic economic relations, including the future of the Transatlantic Trade and Investment Partnership (TTIP), also reveal differences between the United States and Europe.

 Bringing together academic specialists, policymakers, and think tank experts, this three-day seminar offered an in-depth overview of the scale and scope of issues currently facing the transatlantic alliance, and outlines possible measures that the United States and Europe could take to address these challenges.
-Topics included the future of U.S. grand strategy and its implications for Europe, EU initiatives to build independent security and defense capabilities, transatlantic relations and Russia, transatlantic economic relations, and transatlantic relations in the era of Donald Trump.
+Topics included the future of U.S. grand strategy and its implications for Europe, EU initiatives to build independent security and defence capabilities, transatlantic relations and Russia, transatlantic economic relations, and transatlantic relations in the era of Donald Trump.
 Through presentations, case studies, and simulations, attendees had the opportunity to gain a greater appreciation and understanding of the complex set of issues currently facing transatlantic relations and the policy responses that will be needed to address these issues.

 Stephen G. Brooks | Professor of Government at Dartmouth